tannidas/parctical_ai_2022_2/README.md

 # practical_ai_2022_2
-Assignments for Practical AI class in Gachon University
+Assignments for Practical AI course in Gachon University